-- Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
-The odour may indicate that

-C: Poor to Dangerous Choice for other than short term immersion the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
-Because of these limitations, only restricted use of cartridge respirators is considered appropriate.
+- Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - ▶ The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
+The odour may indicate that the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
+Because of these limitations, only restricted use of cartridge respirators is considered appropriate. - ▶ Cartridge performance is affected by humidity.
+Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used Continued...
+Used cartridges should be discarded daily, regardless of the leng

-NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -

-Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
-A qualified practitioner should be consulted.

-Cartridge performance is affected by humidity.
-Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used for 4 hr.
-Used cartridges should be discarded daily, regardless of the length of time used